France–Myanmar relations: Participation in the Burman-Mon conflict (1751–1756)

 Following their 1740 revolt against Burmese rule, the Mon sacked Ava in 1752, and overran most of Burma, putting an end to the Toungoo dynasty.
-Soon however, the Burmese were able to repeal the Mons under the leadership of Alaungpaya.
+Soon however, the Burmese were able to repel the Mons under the leadership of Alaungpaya.
 The Mons had to retreat, as Alaunpaya first recovered northern Burma, capturing the city of Ava on 14 January 1754.
 By February 1755, Central Burma was secured.
 The Burmese soon threatened the capital of Pegu, as well as the city of Syriam.

 In Syriam, Sieur de Bruno was helping the Mons in organizing their defense.
 Sieur de Bruno was insistently requesting more help from Pondicherry.
 He acted as a military advisor to the Mons, and French warships participated in fighting against the Burmese in Syriam and Dagon (ancient Rangoon).

 Alaungpaya on the other hand was asking the British for guns and ammunitions.
 Alaungpaya managed to capture Syriam in July 1756.
 Sieur de Bruno and the other French with him were captured and tortured.
 Two French ships arriving two days after the capture of Syriam, Fleury and Galathée, with reinforcements and supplies were also captured by Alaungpaya, when Alaungpaya forced Bruno to write a letter to trick them.
 The French captains were killed and the 200 sailors forced to join the Burmese army Sieur de Bruno was roasted to death.
 From the two ships, Alaugpaya managed to put his hands on 35 ships guns (24 pounders), five field guns, 1300 muskets, and a large quantity of ammunitions.
 France was precluded from further intervention in Burma, with the advent of the Seven Years' War in Europe (1756–1763).